 How to Find an On-Campus Job

-- Go to Hilltop Careers using the blue “St. Edward’s University Sign On” button.
+- Go to Handshake using the blue “St. Edward’s University Sign On” button.
 Next, you will enter your St. Edward’s University username and password.

 - Once logged in and your profile is complete, select the On-Campus option under the Jobs tab.